microsoft/vscode-cpptools/Extension/walkthrough/build-project-linux.md

 4. To run the build task, press `Ctrl+Shift+B` or from the **Terminal** main menu choose **Run Build Task.**

-    > Note: Make sure your C++ source file is active (currently displayed) in the editor when running the build task, because the build task builds the active file.
+    > **Note**: Make sure your C++ source file is active (currently displayed) in the editor when running the build task, because the build task builds the active file.